Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Introduction

 These results are each simple corollaries of computations with the Plancherel formula and some of Lusztig's results on $J$.
 The remainder of this section will introduce $\HH$ and $J$ precisely, and recall their basic representation theory.
 In Section \ref{section Plancherel}, we introduce Harish-Chandra's Plancherel formula in detail, along with all the numerical constants that appear in it.
 In Section \ref{subsection algebra J as subalgebra of the Schwartz algebra}, we recall the results of Braverman-Kazhdan from \cite{BK}.
 There is no original material in the first two sections.
 In Section \ref{section reg trace}, we prepare to apply the Plancherel formula by proving that, if $f_w$ is the Schwartz function associated by Braverman-Kazhdan to $t_w$, and $\pi$ is a tempered representation, then $\trace{\pi}{f_w}$ is sufficiently regular so as not to complicate the denominators of $a_{x,w}$.
 This section is also mostly a recollection of standard material, the only original result being Lemma \ref{Lemma trace is regular}.

 In Section \ref{section proofs}, we prove most of our main results.
-As we are able to be more precise in type $\tilde{A}_n$, we perform each step in parallel for type $\tilde{A}_n$ and for other types: in Sections \ref{subsection the functions fw for GLn} and \ref{subsection the functions fw for general G} we prove statements like those of Conjecture \ref{conj general G denominators} for the Schwartz functions $f_w$.
+As we are able to be more precise in type $\tilde{A}_n$, we perform each step in parallel for type $\tilde{A}_n$ and for other types: in Sections \ref{subsection the functions fw for GLn} and \ref{subsection the functions fw for general G} we prove statements like those of Theorem \ref{thm general G denominators} for the Schwartz functions $f_w$.
 In these sections $\bq$ is specialized to a prime power $q$.
 In Section \ref{subsection relating tw and fw} we relate the functions $f_w$ to the basis elements $t_w$, turning statements that hold for all prime powers $q$ into statements that hold for the formal variable $\bq$.
 We are then able to prove our main results.
-In Section \ref{section Sp4 example}, we show that Conjecture \ref{conj general G denominators} also holds for types $\tilde{C}_2$ and $\tilde{G}_2$.

 In Section \ref{section parahoric-fixed}, we state our application about the existence of parahoric-fixed vectors.